Hello, Wordsmiths,

 Archives

-February 2024
+November 2024

 This site and its contents are not intended to infringe or query any copyright belonging to the BBC and/or its associated parties.
 Unless otherwise stated, the content of Divergent Wordsmiths contributors is licenced under the Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported License.
 Divergent Wordsmiths is an independent, noncommercial group, unaffiliated from all other parties, with no interest in monetary compensation or financial gain.
+Divergent Wordsmiths acknowledge the Traditional Owners of the land on which we work, and recognise their continued custodianship and connection to the land, waters and community.

 |